-The larger municipalities of RCoW and the City of Wodonga, have formed a collaboration with the smaller Alpine, Indigo and Towong Shire Councils, known as the North East Hume Regional Local Government Emergency Management Collaboration (NE Collaboration for short).
+The larger municipalities of RCoW and the City of Wodonga, have formed a collaboration with the smaller Alpine, Indigo and Towong Shire Councils.

 Formed through 'Safer Together' funding, this collaboration is primarily designed to enhance efficiencies of Alpine, Indigo and Towong Shire Councils.
 The aim is to plan and prepare together and share resources in a manner that ensures that local government Emergency Management responsibilities are executed, and best outcomes achieved for impacted communities.